Skip to main content

 Duplicate detection

-The plugin generates an idempotency key from SHA256(organizationId + senderAccountId + recipient + amount) and stores it in Redis with a configurable TTL (default: 60 seconds).
+The plugin generates a duplicate-detection fingerprint from senderAccountId, the recipient details (ISPB, branch, account, holder document), the amount, and the purpose, and stores it in Redis with a configurable TTL (default: 300 seconds via DUPLICATE_GUARD_TTL_SEC).
+The organization is not part of the fingerprint; tenant isolation comes from the Redis key prefix.
 Duplicate requests within the window are rejected with 409 Conflict and error code BTF-0012.

 Multi-tenant data isolation